 If any nitrite is detected in your aquarium, determine the cause for the elevated nitrite (e.g. changes in stocking density, overfeeding, filter maintenance etc).
 Monitor livestock for changes and ill-health and carry out partial water changes to dilute nitrite if necessary.
-Add NT Labs Marine Live Filter Bacteria to help repopulate the filter with marine nitrifying bacteria and restart the biological filtration.
+Add Marine Live Filter Bacteria to help repopulate the filter with marine nitrifying bacteria and restart the biological filtration.

 N.B.
 Colour will continue to develop after 2 minutes.
 Therefore, read the nitrite test immediately after the two minutes has elapsed.
 Attempting to read this test significantly after this time period may result in falsely high readings.

 This test kit reports concentration in terms of nitrogen (NO2-N) to be compatible with reported safe concentrations as they apply to fish and plants.
 If you are interested in knowing the ionic concentration of the measured parameter, multiply your result by 3.29 (NO2-N).
 For more information on this calculation, click here.

 To find out more about water quality and parameters in saltwater aquariums, click here.

 For common frequently asked questions, click here.

 Looking for fish food?
 Find our Pro-f range here.